Tuesday, October 3, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Security is nuanced.
 By default, every device connected to the Internet is vulnerable, much like as long as you live, you’re at risk of dying, to a degree.
 Absolute security exists only when you’re unplugged or cease to exist.

-Not all routers have vulnerabilities, and those that do often have fewer and even not at all the longer they have been on the market.
+Not all routers have (known) vulnerabilities, and those that do often have fewer or even none the longer they have been on the market.
 Plus, the older a router is, the less of a target it becomes since fewer people have it.

 In other words, newly released routers might have more vulnerabilities than older ones.
-That is partly why Wi-Fi broadcasters tend to have firmware updates less frequently the older their models become.
+That is partly why Wi-Fi broadcasters tend to update their firmware less frequently the older their models become.

 Router and firmware updates